You can learn a lot from the graves of your ancestors. But how do you find a cemetery grave? And what is there to do when you go to a cemetery?

 Before I continue I do want to make another suggestion.

-You could check out what information that you can sought from the local family history society.
+You could check out what information from the local family history society.

 They may be of better use if the cemetery does not have an office or if there isn’t much information that they can give you.